UpadhyayShweta/Crypto-Clustering-with-KMeans/README.md

 ### Cluster Cryptocurrencies with K-means Using the PCA Data

-In this section, you will use the PCA data and the K-means algorithm with the best value for k (found in the previous section) in order to cluster the cryptocurrencies according to the principal components.
+In this section, we will use the PCA data and the K-means algorithm with the best value for k (found in the previous section) in order to cluster the cryptocurrencies according to the principal components.

 1. Initialize the K-means model with four clusters by using the best value for k.